Bill Groman

 William Frederick Groman (July 17, 1936 – June 17, 2020) was an American professional football player who was a wide receiver in the American Football League (AFL).
-He played college football at Heidelberg College, and played professionally for the Houston Oilers from 1960 through 1962 and was on the first two AFL championship teams.
+He played college football for the Heidelberg Student Princes, and played professionally for the Houston Oilers from 1960 through 1962 and was on the first two AFL championship teams.
 He played for the Denver Broncos in 1963, and for the Buffalo Bills in 1964 and 1965, playing on the Bills' two league championship teams.
 In his six years of professional football, he played on four AFL championship teams, the only man ever to do so.

+For 63 years, Groman held the National Football League (NFL) record for the most receiving yards in a season by a rookie, with 1,473 yards in the 1960 season.
+This record was broken on January 7, 2024, by Puka Nacua of the Los Angeles Rams in a game against the San Francisco 49ers.
+Nacua ended the season with 1,486 receiving yards, 13 more than Groman in 1960.

 Early life

 Groman attended Heidelberg University and graduated with a bachelor's degree while lettering in three sports that included football.
 He did not have initial aspirations of being a pro player, instead moving on to teaching after leaving college in 1958.
-He taught science for eighth graders near where he grew up before one day being approached to have lunch with a fellow teacher and her husband in Bob Snyder, a former coach in the NFL.
+He taught science for eighth graders in Perrysburg, Ohio, near where he grew up before one day being approached to have lunch with a fellow teacher and her husband Bob Snyder, a former coach in the NFL.
 After a round of catch, he realized the talent in Groman and called up a former teammate of his at Notre Dame that happened to have been recently hired for the head role with the Houston Oilers in Lou Rymkus.